List of Assassin's Creed characters: Aloys la Touche

 Aloys la Touche is the right-hand man and enforcer of Le Roi des Thunes, tasked with collecting the tributes from the beggars and punishing the ones who cannot pay.
 He is also a Templar under Germain's command, and after Le Roi des Thunes is assassinated by Arno, la Touche is tasked by Templar Maximilien de Robespierre to lead his Reign of Terror in Versailles.
 He is assassinated by Arno during an execution mass in 1793.

 Marie Lévesque

 Marie Lévesque is a wealthy noble and one of Paris' main grain merchants.
 She is a Templar that supports Germain, and aids him in the coup against de la Serre.
 After Germain takes over, she is ordered to starve the people to make the revolution more violent and brutal.
 Her plans are discovered by Arno Dorian, who assassinates her during a lavish party in 1792.

 Frédéric Rouille

 Frédéric Rouille is a captain of the Paris military and supporter of Germain.
 He is a leading figure in the Tenth of August and September Massacres, where he is assassinated by Arno.

 Olivier

-Olivier is de la Serre's butler, and expresses sincere disdain for Arno.
+Olivier is de la Serre's butler, who expresses sincere disdain for Arno.